xrapid-group/xrmold/index.md

 - Examine the stain microscopically at 40×, to observe for fungal spores and other fungal structures.
 - If the slide is acceptable, capture 150 fields using xRmold, less than 15 minutes after the slide has been mounted.

-The procedure used to mount samples from air cassettes is as follows.
+The procedure used to mount samples from air cassettes is as follows:

-**TODO: add process for air cassettes**
+- Open the cassette with a scalpel
+- Remove the slide sample with gel from the cassette — notice the trace in the middle appears matte on the shiny background of the gel
+- Eventually mark the beginning of the trace with a second (sterile) scalpel
+- Apply a small droplet of lactophenol cotton blue on the slide
+- Hold the sample slides gel facing the microscope slide, from one side, and let it fall in place gently, taking care of not creating air bubbles
+- Apply a light pressure on the slide to squeeze out completely the lactohenol cotton blue.
+The spread of LPCB will vary depending on the quantity applied and quality of the adhesive.

+A summary quick-sheet can be downloaded at this link.

 #### 2.4.1.5.
 Limitations